Introducing Portfolio Shield™

 How does It Compare to a Traditional Diversified Portfolio?

-When the equity markets are rising, the Portfolio Shield™ momentum-algorithm recommends allocating the portfolio to the S&P 500®, Nasdaq-100 and Russell 2000.
-When market conditions change and U.S. Treasuries start outperforming the equity indexes, the momentum-algorithm adjusts the portfolio by replacing one of the equity indices with a U.S. Treasury fund to compensate for rising volatility in the equity market.
+When the equity markets are rising, the Portfolio Shield™ momentum-algorithm allocates the portfolio to the S&P 500®, Nasdaq-100 and Russell 2000.
+When market conditions change and U.S. Treasuries start outperforming the equity indexes, the momentum-algorithm adjusts the portfolio by adding the U.S. Treasury fund to the portfolio to compensate for rising volatility in the equity market.
 Once volatility subsides, the momentum-algorithm recommends a return to a full equity portfolio.

 By design, diversified asset-allocation portfolios sacrifice upside return when the U.S. equity market is rising and as a result, they rarely beat the U.S. equity markets over the long-term.
 In exchange for less upside return, asset-allocation portfolios should protect investors by minimizing losses when equity markets are falling.
 For example, during the Great Financial Crisis of 2007-08, many investors in asset allocation portfolios lost more money than they expected, while the Morningstar® back tested data shows that Portfolio Shield® may have minimized those loses.